 The Stereotypical Portrayal of Jewish Masculinity on The Big Bang Theory

-Daniel Rubin
+Daniel Ian Rubin

-The stereotypical image of the Jewish male has long been viewed as negative in US society, and this less-than-flattering depiction has continued due to the advent of television.
+Television continues to perpetuate negative stereotypes of Jewish men common in the United States.
 On the popular comedy The Big Bang Theory (2007-19), Howard Wolowitz, played by Simon Helberg, is an engineer at a prestigious university in southern California.
 Howard is also the epitome of the stereotypical Jewish male; he is thin, awkward, big-nosed, and a mamma’s boy; basically, a nebbish.
-For much of the series, thirty-something-year-old Howard still lived at home with his mother until her passing during season eight (due to the death of Carol Ann Susi in 2014, the actress who portrayed her).
+For much of the series, thirty-something-year-old Howard still lives at home with his mother until her passing during season eight (due to the death of Carol Ann Susi in 2014, the actress who portrayed her).
 This type of negative portrayal of the Jewish man is not uncommon in the United States (Grinberg).
-Even though the presence of Jewish characters on television in the United States, including leading roles, has increased since the 1980s (Rockler), they are still often portrayed stereotypically and negatively.
-According to Baskind:
+Even though the presence of Jewish characters on television in the United States, including in leading roles, has increased since the 1980s (Rockler), they are still often portrayed stereotypically and negatively.
+According to Samantha Baskind:

 Jews in American popular entertainment convey Otherness in one of three ways: by the discrimination they experienced, through flagrant stereotypes, or by concealing or merely implying their Jewishness.
 Since the advent of the motion picture and later television, there was little inherently positive about Jews in general pop culture.
 (4)